Sir Henry Wilson, 1st Baronet: Summer battles

-For some time the Supreme War Council had been drawing up contingency plans to supply the BEF via Dieppe and Le Havre if Calais and Boulogne fell, or even (6 July) emergency evacuation plans.
-On 12 July Wilson lobbied Foch, whom he addressed as "my dear friend", to allow US divisions to be deployed in Flanders, although in the event this was not necessary.
+For some time the Supreme War Council had been drawing up contingency plans to supply the BEF via Dieppe and Le Havre if Calais and Boulogne fell, or even emergency evacuation plans.
 Wilson submitted a long paper to the War Cabinet in July, recommending that the Allies hold the line, with only limited offensives, for the second half of 1918, and that their future offensives should have ever greater emphasis on artillery, tanks, aircraft and machine guns.
-He was convinced that the war would ultimately be won in the west, causing Lloyd George to complain (30 July 1918) that it was "Wully Redivivus".
-In his War Memoirs (pp1857–66) Lloyd George later poured scorn on Wilson for seeking the advice of Haig and Petain in this paper and for not having foreseen the Allied victories of autumn 1918, but neither Lloyd George nor many other people did at the time.
+He was convinced that the war would ultimately be won in the west.
+In his War Memoirs Lloyd George later poured scorn on Wilson for seeking the advice of Haig and Pétain in this paper and for not having foreseen the Allied victories of autumn 1918.
 Wilson also dismissed as unlikely the internal collapse which overcame the Central Powers in late 1918.
 Wilson also wanted to reinforce the Near East – although not enough to satisfy Amery – lest Germany and Turkey were left free by the collapse of Russia to expand there, which would improve their position in any future war a decade hence.
 Haig wrote on his copy "words, words, words" and "theoretical rubbish".